Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment

-Pion stopping position information in the target, deduced primarily from the mTPC beam tracking, is critical for evaluating the simulated acceptance corrections for events outside the $\rstop \simeq 12.5$\,mm region for Run~3 (or $\rstop \simeq 9.5$\,mm for Run~2), necessary for their safe inclusion in the analysis.
-Including the large-\rstop\ events significantly lowers the statistical uncertainty of the branching fraction evaluation, to a level compatible with the PEN overall precision goal of $\Delta \Rpiemu / \Rpiemu \simeq 5 \times 10^{-4}$.
+Pion stopping position information in the target, deduced primarily from the mTPC beam tracking, is critical for the accurate evaluation of the simulated acceptance corrections for events outside the $\rstop \simeq 12.5$\,mm region for Run\,3 (or $\rstop \simeq 9.5$\,mm for Run\,2), necessary for their safe inclusion in the analysis.
+Including the large-\rstop\ events lowers the statistical uncertainty of the branching fraction evaluation, to the overall precision goal of $\Delta \Rpiemu / \Rpiemu \simeq 5 \times 10^{-4}$.
 This is yet another essential contribution of the mTPC to the PEN analysis.